ErickNavarroD/NavarroDelgado_2024_VMRs/README.md

 The folders found in this repository are the following:

   -  `source/` : R Markdown files describing the analyses conducted.
-The files are named in sequential order according to their position in the analysis.
-Branches of the main pipeline (mostly checks and secondary analyses) are indicated with a "x.1".
+Some parts of the code were modified to protect the encoding of the variables in the studies, since these cohorts are not publicly available data.
+When these modifications are present, a commented note is indicated.

 ## Citing